 3.Choose The Right Implant

 Treatment of hip trochanteric fractures has evolved with changes in implant design.
 Sidewall integrity is the most important determinant of implant selection.
-Although subtrochanteric fractures are most commonly treated with long intramedullary implants, blade plates and proximal femoral locking plates may also be used.
+Although subtrochanteric fractures are most commonly treated with long intramedullary nails, blade plates and proximal femoral locking plates may also be used.
 The indications for short versus long nails in the treatment of intertrochanteric fractures are controversial, and recent studies have shown that fracture rates are comparable between the two implants, while short nails have the benefits of shorter operative time and reduced blood loss.
 The short nail avoids the potential femoral arch and cortical perforation mismatch of the long nail.
 Fracture morphology is an important factor to consider when selecting nail length.
 Long nails may be more suitable for treating reverse intertrochanteric and subtrochanteric fractures.

 The use of helical blades or screws to stabilize the cranial spine remains another topic of debate in implant design.
 Proponents of the helical blade emphasize its ability to prevent rotational deformity while reducing bone loss, while proponents of screw implantation argue for its increased biomechanical strength.
 The authors’ preferred method is cephalomedullary fixation using lag screws.